Joy0805/CS634_Final_Project/README.md

 - Retrieve information by sample name, location for all the samples with pneumonia
   - For those dicoms that detected pneumonia, add each location information to each patient id.
 Note that there might be multiple locations in a single dicom file(or say for each patient).
 - Read and shuffle the original training set and divide it into new training set and validation set
-  - Division criterion: the validation set is one tenth of the whole training data set
+  - Division criterion: the size of validation set was 1000.

 ## Step 2 - Visualization of the overall information about chest radiographs
 - Count the number of pneumonia areas in each pneumonia sample
   - Most patients had 2 pneumonia areas.
 - Draw heatmap of all pneumonia areas
   - X was the upper-left horizontal coordinate of the bounded area, y was the upper-left vertical coordinate of the bounded area, and w, h refer to width and height of the opacity.
 So the areas were bounded in horizontal coordinate x to x+w and vertical coordinate y to y+h.
-The brighter color in the heatmap meaned the more overlapped area in the dicom.
+The brighter color in the heatmap meant the more overlapped area in the dicom.
 - Draw histogram about height and width of all pneumonia areas
   - The two graphs showed the distribution of height and width of the pneumonia area.